Battle of Lewisburg: Battle May 23

 At 4:00 am on May 23, Heth's men continued their movement to Lewisburg.
 Union pickets at the Greenbrier River Bridge were driven away, captured, or killed by a mounted portion of the 8th Virginia Cavalry.
 Two artillery pieces were left on a hill near the bridge as part of a rear guard, and the main portion of Heth's force continued to Lewisburg led by a small number of mounted cavalry.
 They approached Lewisburg from the east, and drove back a second group of pickets.
 Heth deployed his men on Lewisburg's eastern ridge with Edgar's Battalion on the left, the 45th Virginia Infantry in the middle, and the 22nd Virginia Infantry on the right.
 Cook's battalion of dismounted 8th Virginia Cavalry was held in reserve.
 The main force arrived on the eastern ridge shortly after daylight.

 The Union camp, located on the ridge west of town, sounded Reveille at 4:15 am.
 As the men assembled for roll call, the sounds of small arms fire could be heard in the east.
 Minutes later, Crook received a report from two Union cavalry men that the Union pickets had been attacked, and he promptly ordered a small force to investigate.
 Captain Lysander W. Tulleys led Company D from the 44th Ohio Infantry, and Company G from the 36th Ohio Infantry followed.
 Company G was led by Captain Jewett Palmer.
 The two companies moved into town on the turnpike (Washington Street), and were taunted by some locals predicting a Confederate takeover of the town.
 Despite knowing Heth was in the adjacent county two days earlier, and locals predicting an attack, some soldiers believe Crook thought the commotion was caused by bushwhackers instead of Heth.
 The two companies advanced in the morning fog, and while in town approached what they believed was a group of Union pickets retreating from the bridge.
 Instead, they received a volley of enemy musket fire.

 Heth believed he had surprised Crook and was facing Crook's smallest regiment.
 He also thought that the remaining portion of Crook's force was in the hills on the west side of town as part of a retreat.
 However, the only Union force in the hills other than supply wagons was the battalion of the 2nd Loyal Virginia Cavalry, which was held in reserve.
 After receiving the surprise volley, the two Union companies began a slow fall back, and Heth began using his artillery on the Union camp.
-As Heth observed the two Union companies retreating, he ordered his infantry and artillery forward despite the protests of his artillery leaders.
+As Heth observed the two Union companies retreating, he ordered his infantry and artillery forward despite the protests of his artillery commanders.
 The departure of Crook's supply wagons and the movement up the western hill by Crook's cavalry contributed to Heth's belief that Crook was retreating.
 The Confederate troops moved down the eastern hill in pursuit of the two Union companies while the people of the town cheered them.